 groundWork and South Durban Community Environmental Alliance (SDCEA) have challenged Minister Barbara Creecy’s decision to grant state owned public entity Eskom an authorisation for a gas to power plant in Richard’s Bay

+South Africa has recognised that a just transition and a just energy transition is needed to respond to the climate and social justice challenges, yet government is still hellbent on pushing fossil fuels, and gas in particular as part of the solution.
+A classic case of congnitive dissonance.

-This landmark litigation marks the first time that a gas to power plant has been challenged in South Africa. groundWork and SDCEA appealed the decision to grant Eskom Holdings SoC Ltd (Eskom) an Environmental Authorisation (EA) for the development of a 3000MW Richard’s Bay Combined Cycle Power Plant (CCPP) in January 2020.
+This landmark litigation marks the first time that a gas to power plant has been challenged in South Africa.
+Environmental justice organisations groundWork and the South Durban Community Environmental Alliance (SDCEA) appealed the decision to grant Eskom Holdings SoC Ltd (Eskom) an Environmental Authorisation (EA) for the development of a 3000MW Richard’s Bay Combined Cycle Power Plant (CCPP) in January 2020.
 Minister Creecy rejected the appeal against her decision.
-In April 2021, represented by Cullinan and Associates and supported by Natural Justice, the organisations filed papers in the Pretoria High Court challenging the Department of Forestry, Fisheries and the Environment’s (DFFE’s) in the interests of the public and the environment.
+In April 2021, represented by attorneys Cullinan and Associates and supported by legal non-governmental organisation Natural Justice, the organisations filed papers in the Pretoria High Court challenging the Department of Forestry, Fisheries and the Environment’s (DFFE’s) in the interests of the public and the environment.

 Africa’s biggest polluter, Eskom, proposed that their gas-to-power plant will be fuelled via a fossil gas pipeline from the Richard’s Bay port.
 The Environmental Impact Report (EIR) did not identify where this gas will be sourced.
 The extraction and transportation of the gas to be used and their related emissions was not considered.
 The project failed to assess the extent to which the power plant will contribute to greenhouse gas (GHG) emissions, assess the potential climate change impacts, mitigation measures and the project’s own resilience to climate change.
 The EIR failed to assess the impacts of emissions from the entire lifecycle of the project.
 Significant emissions were not accounted for and South Africa is already far behind on its commitment to reduce emissions.
 In the Earthlife Africa case handed down in 2017, the High Court considered how environmental impacts posed by climate change should be assessed.
 This precedent was not considered.